SuperOfficeDocs/crmscript/docs/api-reference/classes/NSQuoteAlternative/SetTotalPrice.md

 # SetTotalPrice(Float totalPrice)

-Sum of the QuoteLines.TotalPrice - AlternativeDiscount or QuoteLines.TotalCost + Earning based on what, if anything, the user has entered last.
+Sum of the QuoteLines.TotalPrice* AlternativeDiscount or QuoteLines.TotalCost + Earning based on what, if anything, the user has entered last.
 Shall be calculated by the connector.

 **Parameter:**
- - **totalPrice** Float
+* **totalPrice** Float

 ```crmscript
 NSQuoteAlternative thing;